We must heed indigenous teachings about our planet.

 Both reports referenced in this article are available on our website: wpgfdn.org

-This story is featured in the Summer 2019 issue of our Working Together magazine.
-Download or view the full issue on our Publications page.
+Foundation CEO, Rick Frost shares a message at the end of every Working Together magazine.
+Download or view the full Summer 2019 issue on our Publications page.